Voluntary Euthanasia Party: History

+Before the party was founded and registered, a number of pro-voluntary euthanasia groups contested elections in South Australia.
+Doug McLaren was an 'Independent for Voluntary Euthanasia' candidate in 1997, before Nitschke led the 'Independent Voluntary Euthanasia' legislative council ticket in 2002.

+'Independent Christians for Voluntary Euthanasia' both contested the 2010 election, and 'Independent Legalise Voluntary Euthanasia' ran in 2014.

 The party was founded in 2013 to bring attention to the need for voluntary assisted dying law reform and to bring together advocates from the Dying with Dignity and Exit International movements.
 The immediate goal of the VEP was to make voluntary euthanasia a central issue at the September 2013 Federal election.

 In December 2019, the VEP's NSW branch voted overwhelmingly to become the NSW branch of the Reason Party, on the grounds that being a single issue political party was a liability, and the Reason party were established supporters of voluntary euthanasia.
 Reason party leader Fiona Patten also stated the merger made sense for Reason as they did not have a branch in NSW, where VEP was well established.
 The Victorian branch was voluntarily de-registered with the Victorian Electoral Commission in July 2020.
 The federal party was the last to de-register, voluntarily de-registering in March 2021.